azreenzakaria/Regov-Assessment/README.md

 ##### Master Branch
 10. Open the project 'master' and open command prompt.
-11. 1Rum 'npm install' at the command prompt
+11. Run 'npm install' at the command prompt
 12. Run 'npm start' to start the project.

 #### ** NOTE **